 Ypres is home to the “In Flanders Field” museum which, located in the main square of the town.
 This museum traces the war from a local perspective, showing detailed maps, uniforms and even rebuilt trenches that you can walk through.
 This really puts you in the middle of the battle.
 Other than what I’ve stated before, probably the most memorable thing about this area is it was the site of the unofficial Christmas Truce of 1914 between German and British soldiers.

 For those of you not familiar with the Christmas Truce, it took place just a few months into the war (a war that was supposed to be over very quickly, no less).
-Near Christmas the various warring factions laid down arms, collected their wounded and buried their dead, sang Christmas songs, shared photos of their families, etc. The museum had a very moving video recreation of this.
+Near Christmas the various warring factions laid down arms, collected their wounded and buried their dead.
+They sang Christmas songs and shared photos of their families, etc. The museum had a very moving video recreation of this.
 The video is very simple and consists of four men (French, German, British and Dutch) standing in uniform telling a bit about the war at Christmas time.